 COVID-19 safety measures at the museum

-We have a set of safety measures in place to ensure a safe and enjoyable visitor experience for everyone when we reopen.
+We have a set of safety measures in place to ensure a safe and enjoyable visitor experience for everyone.

 The short video here provides a summary of these measures, along with what you need to know before you visit.
 More details can be found in the individual sections below.